winterstew/DragonberryPi/README.md

 its like to the Role table.
 The Modifiers table links a Pawn to a list of SVG tokens from the Modifier table which mark the status of a Mondifiersparticular Pawn.

+### Pointer table

+The Pointer table is similar to the Pawn table.
+Again the Pointer can only be associated with one map.
+The SVG for the pointer is stored in a blob and its visibility on a map is toggled with its select key.
+Its positions controlled as whereever the mouse is when the select key is pressed.

 ## Adventure Prep